Are you thinking about developing a mobile app for your business? You’re not the only one.

 2. Social Media

-The most used apps on just about anyone’s phone are social media apps.
-People use these apps to share news, jokes, photos, tidbits about their life—just about anything.
-Facebook, Twitter, and Instagram lead social apps, while others spike in popularity and fade away.
+Social media apps are the most used apps on everyone’s phones.
+Facebook, TikTok, and Instagram lead social apps, while others spike in popularity and fade away.

 Lifestyle apps are about fitness, dieting, drinking, dating, music, travel, and other ways of enjoying life.
 Most include some kind of social media sharing.
 Examples include MyFitnessPal, OnTap, and Spotify.